myspaghetti/macos-virtualbox/README.md

 The script requires very little user interaction.
 A default install only requires the user to sit patiently and, less than ten times, press enter when prompted.
 The script doesn't install any closed-source additions or extra bootloaders.
 Tested on Cygwin.
 Works on macOS and WSL, should work on most Linux distros.

-### macOS Mojave (10.14), High Sierra (10.13), and Catalins (10.15) currently supported
+### macOS Catalins (10.15), Mojave (10.14), and High Sierra (10.13) currently supported
 macOS Catalina 10.15.2 and 10.15.3 require VirtualBox 6.1.4 or higher.
-A workaround for lower versions of VirtualBox involves using earlier versions of `boot.efi` as [described here](https://github.com/myspaghetti/macos-guest-virtualbox/issues/134#issuecomment-583216307).
+A workaround for lower versions of VirtualBox which involves using earlier versions of `boot.efi` is [described here](https://github.com/myspaghetti/macos-guest-virtualbox/issues/134#issuecomment-583216307).

 ## Documentation
 Documentation can be viewed by executing the command `./macos-guest-virtualbox.sh documentation`